Chelsea Joy Eats

 If you're a longtime reader of this blog, you'll know about my love of plantains.

 If you're new here, let this serve as your warning: I freaking love plantains.
-I've created multiple plantain recipes in the past, and there will likely be many more plantain recipes in the future of this blog.
+I've created multiple gluten free plantain recipes in the past, and there will likely be many more plantain recipes in the future of this blog.

 Heck, I'm even giving a cooking demo all about plantains.